redknightlois/cudalearn/readme.md

 - Recommendation engines (orders & customers pattern analysis)
 - Computer Vision problems like realtime camera feed classification and recognition.
-- Support for Hadoop or HDInsights
+- Support for Hadoop or Azure HDInsights
-- Time series analysis and prediction (faults detection on sensor arrays).
+- Time series analysis and prediction (ex. faults detection on sensor arrays).

 And many more are a sure pick for our team to tackle.